MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-Chemicals and contaminants linked to cancer are found in food and many other everyday products.
-However, no kind of consumer products is susceptible to less government inspection than cosmetics and other personal care products, including Eyeshadow.
-Though most of the contaminants and chemicals in cosmetics and personal care products most likely pose minimal risk, subjection to some has been linked to major health concerns, including cancer.
+Contaminants and chemicals associated with cancer are found in food, water, and many other common goods.
+But, no category of consumer goods is accountable to less government oversight than cosmetics and other personal care products, including Eyeshadow.
+While many of the chemicals and contaminants in cosmetics and personal care products very likely pose minimal risk, exposure to some is associated with critical health problems, such as cancer.